 Get to Know the Trail

 Plan your route in advance.
 Use Google Earth to get a preview of the kind of terrain you’ll be diving over.
 While driving, go slowly and keep an eye on the road ahead so you’re not surprised by sudden corners or bumps.
 If the trail starts to get rough and you’re not sure whether you’ll be able to pass, get out of the car and scout ahead on foot to find out what you’ll be facing if you carry on.
+If your car gets to banged up on the trail, you always have the option of having it transported home with a car shipper.

 Lower Your Tire Pressure